Lazarus Ball

-The Wormhole Show series is not protest art.
+Lazarus Ball is not protest art.
 It is testimony.
-It is evidence.
 It is the record of what was done and who was lost while the powerful looked away or enabled destruction.

 The biomorphic figures that move through this work — sprites, souls, witnesses — have lived in the artist’s hand since the late 1980s.
-They are not symbols.
-They are presences.
-They carry the dead.
+They are presences that carry the dead.
 They name the unnamed.
 They refuse erasure with the same stubbornness as the artist who made them.

 Structured as four books — Book of the Heart, Book of the Dead, Book of the Sky, Book of the Night — the series moves across registers of grief, witness, and indictment.